premkashyap-official/Amazon-Web-Service-Guide/ec2 Instance/Node_Installation.md

 ```bash
 source node.sh <version>
 ```
 Note : Specify the version that need to be installed.
+If not specified latest version will be installed.

 # README: How to Install Node.js in AWS EC2 Instance